MOTS-C

 Before You Start: Get Baseline Labs

 We recommend baseline lab work before starting any peptide protocol so you and your provider can track changes.
-Key markers include CBC, CMP, fasting glucose, fasting insulin, HbA1c (3-month blood sugar average), and a full lipid panel.
+Key markers include CBC, CMP, fasting glucose, fasting insulin, HbA1c (3-month blood sugar average) and a full lipid panel.
 If you have existing metabolic concerns, also consider HOMA-IR (insulin resistance index) and a body composition measurement (DEXA or bioimpedance).

 Ask your provider about ordering these labs, or search for direct-to-consumer lab testing services in your area.